websanova/vue-upload/README.md

 This is used to trigger the browsers file select popup/dialog.

-* It's important to note that by default it will trigger the upload.
+* It's important to note that by default the uploads will start once files are selected.
-* Set `startOnSelect` option to `false` to prevent this.
+* Set `startOnSelect` option to `false` to prevent uploads from beginning after selection.

 ~~~
 <button v-on:click="$upload.select('brand-logo')">